 When you are washing and conditioning your hair, use cool to warm water, not hot water.
 Warm water helps to raise the cuticles as well as allows water and your hair products to move more freely.

-Here are a few of our picks for best shampoos for low porosity hair
+Here are a few excellent shampoos for low porosity hair.

 - PAPAYA BUTTER: Fatty-acid rich to smooth...